Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 10. Discover History at First Families Kennebunkport Museum

 Guided tours are available and last around 45 minutes.
-The best part is the knowledgeable guides who share interesting facts and lesser-known details about the area’s past.
+The best part is the knowledgeable guides who share fascinating facts and lesser-known details about the area’s past.
 If you love history, this is a must-visit indoor activity in Kennebunkport.

 11. Explore Art at Mast Cove Galleries

 Mast Cove Galleries is a must-visit for art lovers.
-It is one of the largest art galleries in Maine and has been a part of Kennebunkport’s art scene for years.
+It is one of the most extensive art galleries in Maine and has been a part of Kennebunkport’s art scene for years.
 The collection includes paintings, sculptures, and unique artwork.
 Many pieces reflect the beauty of Maine’s coast, lighthouses, and maritime history.
 Local artists bring the charm of Kennebunkport to life through their work.

 Where to Eat in Kennebunkport